reee/openwrt-edifier-ma3/README.md

 `mtd_write -w write /tmp/uboot_v632-patched.img Bootloader`
 on the A31 module.

+> [!WARNING]
-:warning: Warning: Overwriting the bootloader may brick you device.
+> Overwriting the bootloader may brick you device.
 Be careful.

 # Dyon Area L WiFi speaker